JorgeCaldeira/ADC-Project-FCUL/README.md

 This repository contains two folders:

 - **Code**
-  Contains the Jupyter Notebook (`.ipynb`) file used to run the majority of the project, as well as the original CSV file (`beer_reviews.csv`) compressed to a zip, due to file size limits.
+  Contains the Jupyter Notebook (`Projeto.ipynb`) file used to run the majority of the project, as well as the original CSV file (`beer_reviews.csv`) compressed to a zip, due to file size limits.

 - **Documents**
   *(Add description of what is inside this folder)*